Trivial1/trivial1.github.io/index.md

 * Lab 6

-    Lab 6, Part 1 is my final choice because it stood out to me.
-Although it wasn't a fun game, I learned a very useful skill that I will be able to implement in future projects, both personal and professional.
+    Lab 6, Part 1 is my next choice because of how much it stood out to me.
+Although it wasn't a fun game, I learned the very useful skill of filtering through vectors that I will be able to implement in future projects, both personal and professional.
 I am much more confident now in filtering through vectors after completing this lab.

 * Lab 7

-    Lab 7, Part 1 was another favorite because of how much we were able to improve our first Hi-Lo game.
-I found it really fun to write this code using for loops, and it helped me adjust to using command line arguments.
+    Lab 7, Part 1 is my final choice and #1 because of how much we were able to improve our first Hi-Lo game.
+I found it really fun to write this code using for loops, and it helped me get accustomed to using command line arguments.
 Being able to use command line arguments helped make the code much simpler to write, and produced a cleaner way to execute the code as well.